Teaching Language Models to Self-Improve through Interactive Demonstrations: Experiments

 \subsection{Main Results}

 \Cref{tbl:Tripost_overall_perf} summarizes \algo{}'s evaluation results on the four datasets.
-For all runs, we fix $p=0.43$.
-We find that in all tasks, models trained after \algo($t=3$) outperform both baselines in terms of accurarcy for the seen subtask, unseen subtask, and overall task.
-We find that, across all tasks, models trained with \algo($t=3$) surpass the baselines in overall accuracy, with improvements in both the seen subtask and the unseen subtask.
-In general, we also observe improvement in the performance of \algo-trained models as the number of iterations $t$ increases.
-We believe this is because, during the process of learning to self-improve, the model also learns to better understand the tasks by learning from its \emph{own mistakes} \cite{hindsight-relabeling,hindsight-experience-replay,verify-step-by-step}.
+First, we find \emph{LMSI} \cite{llm-can-self-improve} to be roughly on-par with \emph{ft. rationale} only when the performance of the base model (i.e., \emph{ft. rationale}) is already high on the training questions (the \emph{seen} subtask).
+This is understandable, as \emph{LMSI} was originally designed for LLM (e.g., PaLM-540B) to improve on tasks where it can already achieve a reasonable performance.
+Next, we find \emph{ft SI. demo} to slightly degrade the model's performance across all tasks, which we believe is due to the capability mismatch between the LLM demonstrator and the small LM learner (\Cref{sec:Introduction}).
+This forces the small LM to learn from ``advanced'' errors not from its own (\Cref{tbl:example_selfee_diff} and \Cref{sec:error_types_by_diff_model}).
+Finally, we see that in all tasks, \algo-trained models performs the best in all metrics.
+In general, we also observe improvement in the performance of \algo-trained models as the number of iterations $t$ increases.\footnote{ For a comparison against LMSI with more than $t=1$ iteration, please see \Cref{sec:lmsi_ge_1}. } We believe this is because, during the process of learning to self-improve, the model also learns to better understand the tasks by learning from its \emph{own mistakes} \cite{hindsight-relabeling,hindsight-experience-replay,verify-step-by-step}.
 This enables the model to not only generate better initial attempts, but also improve its self-improvement ability.

 In \Cref{tbl:Tripost_self_imp_perf}, we further explore the contribution of $M_\theta$'s self-improvement ability by describing how its overall performance improved.
 We find that in two out of the four datasets, \algo-trained models generate an more accurate initial attempt than the baselines (denoted as \emph{Directly Correct}), and in all cases, \algo-trained models had measurable self-improvement contributions in both seen and unseen tasks (cf. \Cref{fig:small_cannot_self_improve} and \Cref{tbl:small_cannot_self_improve}).
 This suggests that \algo-training can 1) help the model better understand the tasks and generate better initial attempts, and 2) help distill self-improving ability into the model.
 We believe that the combination of both factors improve the model's overall performance in \Cref{tbl:Tripost_overall_perf}.